 Dear friend struggling with infertility,

 And so with that, I don’t blame you if you have hidden me from your newsfeed.
 I’m not quite sure what I would do if I were in your shoes.
-I often ask myself if I would I be able to handle seeing something I want so badly constantly be given to what seems like everyone else.
+I often ask myself if I would be able to handle seeing something I want so badly constantly be given to what seems like everyone else.
 And honestly, I don’t know.
 But what I do know is that you handle this better than I ever could.
 Your strength, while for an unfair reason, constantly makes me evaluate mine.
-Your constant grace, and unwavering faith, shows me where I lack and areas I need to grow in.
+Your constant grace, and unwavering faith, show me where I lack and areas I need to grow in.
 You inspire me.
 Did you know that?

 I love you.
 I care for you.
 And I’m always here for you.

 Forever your friend and forever by your side,

 I would love to connect with you personally, so if you liked this post, pass it on, then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!